 - Seek out every option available.

 We’ve discussed several school-based grants, but there’s so much more out there.
 A seemingly endless array of scholarships are available for every student imaginable.
-Whether you’re great at duck calling, great making clothes from duct tape, or demonstrate strong academic potential or financial need, there’s a scholarship for you.
+Whether you’re great making clothes from duct tape or demonstrate strong academic potential or financial need, there’s a scholarship for you.
 Plan to spend a significant portion of your junior and senior year of high school searching for and applying to scholarships.
 Be relentless in your pursuit.
 The money is out there, and often, all you have to do is ask for it.
 Scholarships, while sometimes inconvenient to apply for, are a lot more fun than an eventual trip to a student loans repayment seminar.

 - Don’t assume any school is out of reach.